waldyrfaustini/waldyrfaustini/README.md

  - [Trends In Financial Data Science(MATH-GA.2047)](https://math.nyu.edu/dynamic/courses/graduate-course-descriptions/as/fall-2021/#math-ga2047-001)

-Do check out my repositories and feel free to reach out me, most of my portfolio is about what I have worked in my graduate studies.
+Do check out my repositories and feel free to reach out me, all my portfolio is about what I have worked in my graduate studies.

 </h4>
 </div>